0

 Third-Fifth stages: Denial, Amnesia, and Accommodation.

 The storm may have passed, but the waters are still choppy.
 Living on steroidal inhalers and antihistamines can’t hurt, can it?
-Shall I mow the lawn and just assume that I will generally feel more tired and foggy headed for the next three months?
+Shall I mow the lawn and just assume that I will generally feel more tired and foggy-headed for the next three months?

 trees and land covered in fog in the morning

 Acupuncture solution: This is the absolute best time to come in for acupuncture.
 Patch the roof when the sun is out, rather than when you’re reminded of the leaky roof in the middle of the storm.
 According to Chinese medical theory, one should treat seasonal diseases two seasons ahead.
 If you have stronger symptoms in the spring and summer, start getting acupuncture weekly in the fall and winter.
 This helps diminish the severity and frequency of allergy symptoms during the high season.
 Your acupuncturist can also recommend things to do at home in the meantime to support your body’s immune system.
-Try using dieting, herbs, lifestyle adjustments, acupressure, self-massage and other tools for stress relief.
+Try using dieting, herbs, lifestyle adjustments, acupressure, self-massage, and other tools for stress relief.
 Another example of this would be meditation, which has been shown to activate the anti-inflammatory and immune system response.

 Ultimately, acupuncture should be considered as a first-line treatment for the discomfort of acute seasonal allergies.
 It should also be used as a medical tool to prevent flare-ups of allergies.
-It should also be a source of information for using herbs, diet, meditation and self-massage to improve well-being year-round.
+It should also be a source of information for using herbs, diet, meditation, and self-massage to improve well-being year-round.
 At Integrative Acupuncture, we promote good health and well-being all seasons of the year.

 Visit our website today to view some of our herbal recommendations and schedule yourself with one of our knowledgeable providers!